Córdoba, Argentina: Districts

 Córdoba is home to one of the most important financial districts in South America.
 The district is home to the Bank of Córdoba and other private banking institutions.
 Sightseeing places include San Martín Square, the Jesuit Block (declared UNESCO World Heritage Site) and the Genaro Pérez Museum.
 The streets mostly follow a regular checkerboard pattern, and the main thoroughfares are Vélez Sarsfield, Colón, General Paz, Dean Funes Avenue, and 27 April Street.
 The point of origin of the city is San Martin Square, surrounded by the Municipality and Central Post Office.

 Downtown Córdoba is home to large shopping malls, notably Patio Olmos.
 This mall is the result of a massive regeneration effort, recycling and refurbishing the west side old warehouses into elegant offices and commercial centres.
 An important cultural point of interest is the Palacio Ferreyra, a mansion built in 1916 based on plans by the French architect, Ernest Sanson.
 The Ferreyra palace was converted into the Evita Perón Museum of Fine Arts (the city's second) in 2007.
 Located at the corner of Hipólito Yrigoyen and Chacabuco Avenues, it has now been restored and adapted to house the city's principal art gallery.

-New Córdoba has a number of important avenues such as Yrigoyen and Vélez Sarsfield.
-Most of the university students in this growing city live in this neighbourhood, and a recent construction boom has been transforming this upscale area into the fastest-growing section in the city.